mgravi7/EnvoyK8SPOC/docs/architecture/system-architecture.md

 # System Architecture Overview

 This document provides a high-level view of the API Gateway POC system architecture, showing the major components, their relationships, and key technical details.
+The canonical Kubernetes deployment uses the Gateway API with the Envoy Gateway operator (control plane in `envoy-gateway-system`, data plane proxies managed by the operator).

 ## Architecture Diagram (High Level)